Primary Sources of Greek Mythology | Ancient Texts

 • Variations and interpretations of known myths

-• Understanding the dissemination and transformation of Greek mythology in Roman culture
+• Understanding the Spread and Transformation of Greek Mythology in Roman Culture

-The study of Roman sources is necessary for a comprehensive view of Greek mythological tradition and understanding its timeless influence on European literature and art.
+The study of Roman sources is essential for a comprehensive understanding of the Greek mythological tradition and its enduring influence on European literature and art.

 Philosophers – Plato & Aristotle

-Ancient Greek philosophers contributed decisively to the understanding and interpretation of mythology, examining the works of poets not only as narratives, but also as carriers of moral, cosmological and philosophical concepts.
+The ancient Greek philosophers made a decisive contribution to the understanding and interpretation of mythology, examining the works of poets not only as narratives but also as vehicles for moral, cosmological, and philosophical concepts.

 Plato (427–347 BC)